 Childlike comedian Charlyne Yi, whose claim to fame heretofore has been a small but funny role as a stoner girl in Knocked Up, joins forces with director Nicholas Jasenovec to make a documentary about love, and why people fall in love, and why Yi is unable to.

 There are still enough cross-country interviews with real life paramours to qualify Paper Heart as a quasi-documentary, but whether you like the film or not depends entirely on how you react to Charlyne Yi's quirky personality.
-I'll be upfront: Some will find her cloying.
-Some will find her grating.
-But some will find her utterly charming.
+Some will find her cloying.
+Some, grating.
+Some, utterly charming.
 I was dreading the worst, to be honest, but I found myself liking her.
 She seems genuine, and a brief clip at the beginning of the film sums up her shtick: Performing her standup act, Yi tells the audience that her normal-looking hair is actually a wig and pretends to pull it off.
 Then she lamely says, "Ha ha, bet you thought it was a wig," to weak laughter.
-Then she says, "Bet you thought it was my real hair!" and actually reveals that it is a wig - covering up her hair, which looks exactly the same as the wig.
+Then she says, "Bet you thought it was my real hair!" and actually reveals that it is a wig – covering up her hair, which looks exactly the same as the wig.
 The crowd goes nuts.
-This sort of gentle put on, where an obvious, half-baked gag reveals a funnier, smarter surprise and even a strange sort of truth, is what makes Paper Heart tick.
+This sort of gentle put-on, where an obvious, half-baked gag reveals a funnier, smarter surprise and even a strange sort of truth, is what makes Paper Heart tick.

 There is more to this film than just cutesiness.
 It's also a statement on how impossible it is to live normally when a camera is tracking your every move – a subtle critique not only of reality TV but of documentaries in general.
 In the end, I was won over by Yi and her unclassifiable project, and although it's nothing earth-shattering, it's a sweet little movie.